Menu

 📍 kien giang

-Hàm Ninh Fishing Village on Phú Quốc's east coast - wooden stilt houses over the water, fresh crab straight off the boats, and a world away from the resort side of the island.
+Hàm Ninh Fishing Village on Phú Quốc's east coast is the island's oldest surviving fishing community - wooden stilt houses over the water, fresh crab and oysters straight off the morning boats, and a world away from the resort side of the island.

 Hanoi Old Quarter